|My Appreciation for Korean Green Tea Culture

 |2000 brush-painting of Ssanggye-sa by artist Hong Seon-ung

-lack of any bad side-effects – none at all have been found, no matter how much you drink.
-It's increasingly
+of any bad side-effects – none at all have been found, no matter how much you drink.
+It's increasingly fashionable

-fashionable here in Korea as part of the “well-being” [wholistic health] trend, and many of us foreign residents
+here in Korea as part of the “well-being” [wholistic health] trend, and many of us international residents have also

-have also developed enthusiasm for it as a gentler alternative to coffee, as a way to discover Korean traditions,
+developed enthusiasm for it as a gentler alternative to coffee, as a way to discover Korean traditions,and/or as a

-and/or as a pleasant, healthy and charming supplement to our spiritual path.
+pleasant, healthy and charming supplement to our spiritual path.
+Green tea popularity has grown so much all around

 enjoying green tea with the Abbott and a friend